FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

 Interested U.S. Government Agency and State Public Health Department (Conrad State 30 Program)

 You could apply for a waiver of the two-year home-country physical presence requirement through the request of an Interested U.S. Federal Government Agency or through the request of a designated State Public Health Department or its equivalent, also known as the Conrad State 30 Program.
-You may apply using only one waiver basis, and it must apply to your situation.
+You may apply using only one waiver basis relevant to your situation.
 Review information contained on the Eligibility webpage and Step 3 on the Instructions webpage for details about both waiver bases.

 Check your Waiver Application Status and When to Contact Us

-Once you have your waiver case number, you may check on the status of your waiver recommendation by visiting the J Visa Waiver Online website and selecting “Check the status.”
+Once you have your waiver case number, you may check the status of your waiver recommendation by visiting the J Visa Waiver Online website and selecting “Check the status.”
 After you have entered your case number, the system will indicate if your DS-3035 online application, copies of your DS-2019/IAP-66 forms, and fee payment (Step 2 of the Instructions) and supporting documents (Step 3 of the Instructions) have been received.
 You should allow approximately one month from the time all documents were submitted before checking your status online.
-If the system does not indicate that your supporting documents were received (Step 3 of the Instructions), then you need to check to verify that they were sent to us on your behalf.
+If the system does not show that your supporting documents were received (Step 3 of the Instructions), please verify that they were sent to us on your behalf.

 For inquiries regarding your case or a Waiver of the Two-Year Home Residency Requirement in general that have not been addressed by the website, you may visit our Navigator or scan the QR code below.

 Please inform us of any change of address, phone number, or email address using the J Visa Waiver Online website.
 Under “What would you like do?,” select “Inform the Department of State of a change to personal data.”
-It is important that we have your current contact information in case we need to contact you for further information and so we can send you our recommendation decision.
+It is important that we have your current contact information in case we need to contact you with questions, and/or with our recommendation decision.

 Denied Waiver Recommendations